jaraco/inflect/README.txt

 returned.
 For example, ``pl(" cat  ")`` returns " cats  ".

-numbered plurals
+Numbered plurals
 ----------------

-The ``pl_...`` methods return only the inflected word, not the count that was used to inflect it.
+The ``pl...`` methods return only the inflected word, not the count that was used to inflect it.
 Thus, in order to produce "I saw 3 ducks", it is necessary to use::